The Key Phases Your Incident Response Plan Must Cover

 Without the right procedures in place, it is impossible to identify and take the correct steps to gather data, report the incident, and make the right choices about containment.

-Both detection and information gathering can be automated to greater or less degrees.
-Microsoft Defender for Endpoint endpoint detection and response capabilities provide advanced attack detections that are near real-time and actionable.
+Both detection and information gathering can be automated to greater or lesser degrees.
+Microsoft Defender for Endpoints.
+Endpoint detection and response capabilities provide advanced attack detections that are near real-time and actionable.
 Security analysts can prioritize alerts effectively, gain visibility into the full scope of a breach, and take response actions to remediate threats.

 Containment